LSI supervision and oversight

 All supervised entities are by default classified as less significant.

 They become significant – and therefore fall under the ECB’s direct supervision – only if they fulfil at least one of the criteria set out in the Single Supervisory Mechanism (SSM) Regulation.
 Follow the links below to find out more about these criteria.

 LSIs are directly supervised by their respective NCAs and indirectly supervised by the ECB, whereas significant institutions (SIs) are directly supervised by the ECB.

-To check if a bank is classified as a significant or less significant institution – and to determine who supervises it – consult the ECB’s list of supervised entities.
-The ECB reviews the significance of every bank on at least an annual basis.
+To see whether a bank is classified as an SI or an LSI – and therefore who supervises it – you can consult the ECB’s list of supervised entities.
+The ECB reviews the significance of every bank at least once a year.

 The principle of proportionality ensures that the supervisor’s expectations and requirements correspond to the size, systemic importance and risk profile of the banks under supervision, and that supervisory resources are efficiently allocated.